 If any of your receiver channels is blown, that means you have one less channel to connect a speaker which can really diminish your surround sound experience.
 In this article, we will show you how to fix a blown channel on a receiver.

 To fix a blown channel on a receiver, start by checking if the controls are corroded and clean them.
-If that is not the case, check all cable connections, check the fuse, and fix any overheating issues.
+If that is not the case, check all cable connections, check the fuse, check for surges or voltage fluctuations, component failure, or physical damage, and fix any overheating issues.

 Steps to Fix Blown Channel on a Receiver